brandon-hamilton/creative-resources/automation.md

 ![](/media/automation-dall-e-2-001.png)

-You can resolve this in a similar way to using Photoshop's [Content-Aware Fill](https://helpx.adobe.com/photoshop/using/content-aware-fill.html):
+You can resolve this in a similar way to using Photoshop's [Content-Aware Fill](https://helpx.adobe.com/photoshop/using/content-aware-fill.html) which is [mentioned above](#extracting--generating-layers):

 - Download and open the image in an external editor (e.g. [GIMP](https://www.gimp.org/))
 - Move or scale the image while maintaining the 1024x1024 canvas size